Policies and Information

 Information will not be provided to a third party (attorney) without your written and explicit authorization.
 Information is provided to family ONLY contingent on the patient’s permission.

-While walk-ins are welcomed during regular office hours, we would prefer if you made an appointment.
+Please call 814-263-5804 to make an appointment.
 This will allow us to be more efficient in managing your health care.
 When making an appointment, please tell us your name, the service you need or describe your problem to our receptionist.
+Emergency same day appointments are available by appointment only.

 If you are a new patient, we ask you to arrive twenty minutes prior to the scheduled time to complete necessary medical/dental history forms and background information forms.
 We ask that you do this so that our office can keep track of your medical history, so that our office moves smoothly and so that we can take care of everyone who needs to be seen.